-- Power cords must be free of damage.
-If there is evidence of damage to the cord, it must be removed from service, repaired and tested before use. - Portable electric tools must be equipped with a strain relief device to prevent the outer insulation of the power cord from separating from the tool. - Electric cords cannot be used for hoisting or lowering the tool. - Portable electric saws must be used in conjunction with a centrally located cutting table.
-Employees cannot place stock on their legs or against their foot when cutting. - Proper PPE must be used when using power tools. - Electric tools shall not be used in areas with flammable vapors, gases or dusts unless it is rated for safe use in those atmospheres by the manufacturer. - Extension cords must be rated for at least heavy-duty construction use and be visibly and suitably marked on its outer insulation. - Extension cords must have the ground pin intact. - If the outer insulation of an extension or tool power cord is damaged, it must be removed from service, replaced, tested and repaired. - Extension cords must be managed to prevent tripping hazards.
-When in the interior of buildings, all extension cords must be kept off the ground.
+Power cords must be free of damage.
+If there is evidence of damage to the cord, it must be removed from service, repaired, and tested before use.

+- Portable electric tools must be equipped with a strain relief device to prevent the outer insulation of the power cord from separating from the tool. - Electric cords cannot be used for hoisting or lowering the tool. - Portable electric saws must be used in conjunction with a centrally located cutting table.
+Employees cannot place stock on their legs or against their foot when cutting. - Proper PPE must be used when using power tools. - Electric tools shall not be used in areas with flammable vapors, gases, or dusts unless it is rated for safe use in those atmospheres by the manufacturer. - Extension cords must be rated for at least heavy-duty construction use and be visibly and suitably marked on its outer insulation. - Extension cords must have the ground pin intact. - If the outer insulation of an extension or tool power cord is damaged, it must be removed from service, replaced, tested, and repaired. - Extension cords must be managed to prevent tripping hazards.
+When in the interior of buildings, all extension cords must be kept off the ground or otherwise protected from equipment rolling over them and/or workers tripping over the cords.